18F/join.tts.gsa.gov/pages/positions/18f-product-manager-2-gs15.md

 **Salary Range:** Base salary GS-15 - $105,123 to $136,659

-Total compensation will include locality pay based on the individual's duty location.
-For locality pay details, please visit [https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
-If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you are selected.
+For specific details on locality pay, please visit [https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
+If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade you applied to.

 **Location:**
  Washington, DC; San Francisco, CA; Chicago, IL; New York, NY